UX Design Processes

 What does user testing involve, and how do you integrate it into the UX process?

-Next, recruit participants that represent your target audience.
-These participants will use the product while you observe their interactions and listen to their feedback.
-Prepare tasks for the users to complete during the testing session.
+Next, recruit participants—participants that represent your target audience.
+They’ll use the product while you watch their interactions and listen to their feedback.
+Prepare tasks for the users to complete while the testing session’s going on.
 These tasks should reflect common actions users would perform with the product.
-As users engage with the product, take notes on their behavior, any difficulties they encounter and their feedback.
-Integrate user testing into the UX process at multiple stages.
-Initially, test early prototypes to catch major usability issues early on.
-This preliminary testing prevents costly redesigns later.
-Continue testing throughout the development cycle, using insights from earlier tests to refine the design.
+And—as users engage with the product—take notes on their behavior, any difficulties they encounter and their feedback.

 Take our Conducting Usability Testing course for more details.